 Due to the COVID-19 pandemic, we are unable to admit Fellowship applicants for the 2020-2021 cohort.
 We will plan to offer fellowship programming for the 2021-2022 application cycle.
 We encourage to apply at that time.

-Applicants must apply online by April 1st using the Residency-Fellowship Centralized Application (RF-PTCAS).
+Applicants must apply online by April 1, 2021 using the Residency-Fellowship Centralized Application Residency-Fellowship Centralized Application (RF-PTCAS).

 All applications are reviewed by the admissions committee.
 Applicants considered suitable candidates are asked to interview with the committee, Program Director, Clinical Director, and Education Director.
 After interviews are completed, the admissions committee reviews the applicants and offers the fellowship to the best candidate.
 The desired candidate is asked to respond to the offer within one week.